 If you know progsbase you can participate in programming computations for any project.

 You want your software to be widely reused internally.

-You want yor software to be widely reused externally.
+You want your software to be widely reused externally.

 If you are a company selling software services via web APIs or software used via APIs, you may want to bundle software that customers and integrators can use when using your services or software through your API.

-You are writing software in many languages and wants to avoid repetition and foster reuse.
+You are writing software in many languages and want to avoid repetition and foster reuse.

 Several software development categories use several languages today.
 Examples are:

 You want to create a reference implementation.

 If you are a researcher or algorithm developer, you might want to create a reference implementation along with a white paper.
 This way, library writers and users can either directly use the implementation or use it as the basis for creating an optimized version.